 2).
 Too much energy: some dogs have excess energy and need a way to get rid of it.
 Digging uses up a lot of that energy.
 Your dog maybe even be energetic enough to dig up the entire garden, the yard and/or dig very deep holes.
 His excavation project helps him to sleep better at night by using up excess energy.

 3).
 Loneliness: separation anxiety can drive a dog to destructive behaviors, including digging.
 This is especially true if your dog is out in the yard alone for long periods.
 This also ties in with boredom.
 A lonely dog that’s bored will do anything to get rid of his anxiety.
-Digging holes is a wonderful distraction.
+Digging holes and chewing sticks is a wonderful distraction.

 4).
 Breaking out: some dogs don’t like being in a fenced yard.
 They may do anything and everything to try an escape, including digging under the fence.
 Again, this can also tie in with a lonely, bored dog with nothing better to do.
 Your dog may want to join his friends who are out running free.
 Who wouldn’t want to join their buddies on a good romp around the neighborhood?

 5).
 Looking for critters: another fun occupation that can lead a dog to digging is hunting for critters.
 Do you have rabbits, moles, or other critters roaming under and in your yard?
 These could be the draw for your dog and he’s digging holes to hunt down the little critters trespassing in his space!Check Price on Amazon

 6).
 Looking for attention: perhaps your fur baby is only looking for attention.
 What do you do when you see him digging to the other side of the planet in your back yard?
 Do you holler and run out to stop him?
 This could be the reason he’s digging—he’s getting your attention.
 Even if you’re mad at your dog, the attention he gets is what he may crave.
 He could be telling you he needs and wants to spend more time with you.